You want smart political talk without the meltdowns?

 We never did this in this country.

-I mean, government officials should not be stretching laws beyond their normal meaning to get people just because they don't like these people, or because they want to get a nice gap, or in this case, because they want to influence the next presidential election.
+I mean, government officials should not be stretching laws beyond their normal meaning to get people just because they don't like these people or because they want to get a nice scalp, or in this case, because they want to influence the next presidential election.

 Is this really where we're at now as a country?

-Uh we'll continue more with Joe on the other side, straight ahead.
+We'll continue more with Joe on the other side.

 And I'm Carol Markowitz.